 The County Cup goes to the team that finds the most species while searching in only one county

-The Potter Mug is for the best team with at least half of its members who have less than two years of birding experience
+The Potter Mug is for the most species seen by a team with all members who have an average of less than two years of birding experience

 The Birding Boot goes to the team that identifies the most species traveling only by nonmotorized means (walking, biking, canoeing).

 Our fundraising goal for this year’s Birding Cup is $12,000.
 Pledges may be made per bird identified or in a single donation, and donors may choose to support a specific team.
 For more information, contact us.

 In 2016, Tick McGreer & the Kickers and Raiders of the Lost Lark: Temple of Loon tied for top palace with 146 species found!
 Bad Optics earned the County Cup (Huntingdon county) — not far off from the main Birding Cup title, with an impressive count of 141.
 Red-rumped Irruptives once again transported themselves (with human-powered vehicles) to be the victors of the Birding Boot with 126 different birds.
 The Potter Mug was snagged by Snap Grackle Pop, who chalked up 111 species.
 For much more info, read our 2016 Birding Cup wrap-up blog.